 - The belief that technical practices are the systemic constraint for software agility.
 If quality is not built-in and we cannot deliver value safely, all other activities lose utility.

 - Validate and learn from everything (closed feedback loops).
 Adapt throughout the system.

 In addition to this belief system of agile done well, an “Agile Coach” is competent in five core personal skill sets which enables her to effectively serve the organization.
-Working from a servant-leader mindset and stance, she applies the following in her work:
+Working from a people-over-process mindset, she applies the following in her work:

 - Systems Thinking: applying knowledge of cause-effect relationships between the structure of the organization (policies, rewards, titles, and containers), exchanges of information and feedback loops, behaviors of people, and differences among the parts.

 - Professional Coaching: staying people-focused, curious, being mindful to listen actively, be in service to people’s goals, and firmly, yet kindly, reminding them of their commitment to action (and never doing so without permission).

 - Teaching and Mentoring: skillfully navigating the edge between teaching (or lecturing) and modeling (how to do or apply something), training, and collaborating.